-A continuation of EL 125 where analysis methods such as Superposition, Mesh, Nodal, Thevenin's Theorem, and Norton's Theorem are applied to DC, AC, and mixed source electronics circuits.
+A continuation of EL 125 where analysis methods such as Superposition, Mesh, Nodal, Theyenin's Theorem, and Norton's Theorem are applied to DC, AC, and mixed source electronics circuits.
+Complex numbers are applied to AC circuit analysis.
 The course studies concepts of power factor, power factor correction, and maximum power transfer.
-It uses computer simulation using PSPICE and Design Center software to understand circuit transient response and to measure the effects of component tolerance variation and frequency change.
+It uses computer simulation using software to understand circuit transient response and to measure the effects of component tolerance variation and frequency change.
 It presents many laboratory investigations into resonant circuits and basic filter circuits.
 Prerequisites: EL 125.
 Co-requisite: MA 162 or 158.
 Hours of class per week: 3.
 Hours of lab per week: 2.